huggingface/transformers/docs/source/en/llm_tutorial.md

 [[open-in-colab]]

-LLMs, or Large Language Models, are the key component behind text generative AI.
-In a nutshell, they consist of large transformer models, trained to predict the next word (or, more precisely, token) given some input text.
-Since they are used to predict one token at a time, you need to do something more elaborate than simply invoking the model to obtain new sentences -- you need to do autoregressive generation.
+LLMs, or Large Language Models, are the key component behind text generation.
+In a nutshell, they consist of large transformer models trained to predict the next word (or, more precisely, token) given some input text.
+Since they predict one token at a time, you need to do something more elaborate to generate new sentences other than just calling the model -- you need to do autoregressive generation.

 Autoregressive generation is the inference-time procedure of iteratively calling a model with its own generated outputs, given a few initial inputs.
-In 🤗 `transformers`, this procedure is encapsulated in the `generate` method, available to all models with generative capabilities.
+In 🤗 Transformers, this is handled by the [`~transformers.ModelMixin.generate`] method, which is available to all models with generative capabilities.

 This tutorial will show you how to:

-* Use your LLM with `generate`
+* Generate text with a LLM
 * Avoid common pitfalls
-* Take the most of your LLM
+* Next steps to help you get the most out your LLM

 Before you begin, make sure you have all the necessary libraries installed: